-Yes, there are distinct regions of ‘Merica with their own flare but this, in no way, compares or equates to traveling to a different country (by the way, for all intents and purposes, Canada doesn’t quality as a different country).
-Prior to moving to England, I had travelled throughout the U.S. and it took about a nano second of living on UK soil for me to realize exactly how sheltered I was and I still am to a very large extent.
+Yes, there are distinct regions of ‘Merica with their own flair but this, in no way, compares or equates to traveling to a different country (by the way, for all intents and purposes, Canada doesn’t qualify as a different country).
+Prior to moving to England, I had traveled throughout the U.S. and it took about a nanosecond of living on UK soil for me to realize exactly how sheltered I was and I still am to a very large extent.

 Pete and I often find ourselves unintentionally in the company of other Americans when traveling and sometimes those run-ins make me want to crawl into a hole and hide until the Americans pass by.